Berkeley Art Center 2010 - 2016

 Looking Back and Seeing Now, New Work by Lava Thomas

-West Coast artist Lava Thomas has created a site-specific installation that transforms the gallery into a unique site of reflection.
-The exhibition centers on a kinetic installation comprised of over one hundred tambourines suspended dramatically from the gallery's ceiling.
-The tambourines are affixed with eyes that are depicted in large-scale drawings based on photographs from Thomas' grandmother's photo album.
-Mirrors incorporated into the space and relative position is continually subject to the mirrors' gentle rotations.
+West Coast artist Lava Thomas created a site-specific installation that transformed the gallery into a unique site of reflection.
+The kinetic installation was comprised of over 100 tambourines suspended dramatically from the gallery's ceiling.
+The large-scale drawings around the room were based on photographs from Thomas' grandmother's photo album.

 Bay Area Photography